Langerz82/roguequest/README.md

 https://play.google.com/store/apps/details?id=com.retrorpgonline2 - Will be removed from app store soon due to lack of activity.

 ## UPDATES:
+10/03/2024
+Minor update to the targetting and movement.

 05/03/2024 - Version 0.88
 Various fixes and code restructuring.
 Any bugs or issues or even just suggestions please open a issue. https://github.com/Langerz82/roguequest/issues